ml-ryanlee/patent-predict/README.md

 # Running Fine-tune Model Code (BERT, RoBERTa, BigBird, LongFormer, GPT2)
 1. BigBird and RoBERTa require the use of an A100 GPU, due to the memory requirements, available through Google Collab Pro
 2. For BERT, RoBERTa, BigBird, a custom Pytorch dataset was defined.
 There are two lines of code, shown below, to enable fine-tuning on claims or the abstractive summaries.
+Comment out the definition of the text data that is not used to fine-tune.
-        #text = self.data_frame.iloc[idx]['claims']
+- #text = self.data_frame.iloc[idx]['claims'] #using abstracts not claims
-        text = self.data_frame.iloc[idx]['abstracts']
+- text = self.data_frame.iloc[idx]['abstracts']